netflo/RemoteDesktopUbuntu/README.md

 #Install Wine

-sudo apt install --install-recommends winehq-stable
+sudo apt install --install-recommends winehq-stable -y

 ##### Secure delete of files  when not using SSD #####